 The signal you want to send is: "I can think through any problem."
 The signal framework recitation sends is: "I memorized a template."

-We analyzed 2,340 CaseStar practice sessions, categorizing structures as "templated" (generic framework applied regardless of case) or "customized" (structure built from case specifics).
+Reviewing CaseStar practice sessions, we categorize structures as "templated" (generic framework applied regardless of case) or "customized" (structure built from case specifics).
+The pattern below is consistent across the sessions we've reviewed.

 | Approach | Avg Structure Score | Overall Score | Sample Size |